pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 _Note: if you have not yet unlocked all the plots on the farm and need to mutate berries #9 Persim through #25 Grepa, please use the [Walkthrough](https://docs.google.com/document/d/1TE5cAKSlA7TAliA001_mIiO1odZ6e4yUEMre0GBW1to/edit?usp=sharing)  link for an optimized planting formation to mutate those berries within the limited available farm plots._

 Mutating Berries is a fairly simple process - plant berries in the correct setup and at the proper timings, wait for berries to be ripe, and then hope that RNG favors you.
+Mutations can happen in one of two ways; the most common method is for berries to mutate by growing near required berries, while a less common mutation is when berries mutate by evolving in the proper conditions.

-Generally speaking, for a mutation to occur the berries required for a mutation to occur must all be ripe on the farm simultaneously.
-Thus, on each individual berry page, you will find an Optimized Planting Formation to maximize your chances of a mutation occurring, as well as a Timing Chart, to help you plant berries at the correct times such that all berries will become ripe simultaneously.
+Mutation chance varies wildly between different berries.
+For a standard mutation to occur, all the required berries must be ripe on the farm simultaneously.
+When this is true, the game will check each eligible empty plot once a second to see if a mutation happens.
+Individual berry pages have Optimized Planting Formations to maximize the chances of a mutation occurring, as well as a Timing Chart to help plant berries at the correct times, such that all of them will become ripe simultaneously.
+Mutation chance can be increased by using the Oak Item [[Items/Squirtbottle]] and/or consumable [[Items/Surprise Mulch]].

-There are a few exceptions to these general rules, the [[Kasib]] and [[Starf]] berries, that each play by their own respective rules as explained on their individual Berry pages.
+There are a few exceptions to these general mutation rules, such as the [[Berries/Kasib]] and [[Berries/Starf]] Berries, that are explained on their individual Berry pages.

-Each berry has it's own individual mutation chance for whether or not it will mutate when the conditions are correct.
-A Berries' Mutation chance can be increased by using the Squirtbottle and Surprise Mulch items.
-When attempting to mutate a berry, there are a few things to be aware of.
-We'll use mutating Persim as an example, not involving the Squirtbottle or Surprise Mulch

 _Example: Persim has a mutation rate of 2%.
-This means each second the required berries (Oran and Pecha) are ripe on the farm in the proper locations to cause a mutation to occur, you have a 2% chance of mutating a Persim.
-That 2% mutation is calculated per plot.
-Following the above linked Walkthrough's planting formation for Persim, where there are 5 possible plots for Persim to mutate on, that means that each second the game calculates whether the 2% chance occurred 5 separate times.
-The Pecha berry will only remain ripe for 1 minute, thus if both Pecha berries become ripe at the same time as Oran, each plot will calculate to see if a mutation will occur 60 times, or in other words, you have 300 chances to see if you get lucky with the 2% mutation before the Pecha withers and must be replanted._
+This means each second the required berries (Oran and Pecha) are ripe on the Farm in the proper locations to cause a mutation to occur, there is a 2% chance of mutating a Persim, per plot.
+Following the Optimized Planting Formation for Persim, there are at least 5 possible plots for Persim to mutate on, that means that each second the game calculates whether the 2% chance occurred 5 separate times.
+The Pecha berry will only remain ripe for 1 minute, thus if both Pecha berries become ripe at the same time as Oran, each plot will calculate to see if a mutation will occur 60 times, or in other words, there are 300 chances with a 2% mutation before the Pechas wither and must be replanted and a 99.77% chance of getting at least one Persim before that happens._

-Mutations can happen in one of two ways - the most common method is for berries to mutate by growing near required berries, while a less common mutation is when berries mutate by evolving in the proper conditions.

 ### Growth Mutations

 Berries that mutate by growing near required berries must have the required berries planted such that every required berry is touching at least the corner of a plot for mutation to be possible on that plot.
-Mutations can never occur where there is already a berry growing.
+Growth mutations do not occur where there is already a berry growing.

 ### Evolution Mutations

-Berries that mutate by evolving will replace an existing ripe berry with the mutated berry or by reaching a specific flavor profile

-_Note: Depending on the Flavor profile required for the Berry to evolve, an evolution mutation may occur while the berries are still in the Taller or Bloom growth stages, rather than only when Ripe._
+Berries that mutate by evolving will replace an existing berry with the mutated berry or by reaching a specific flavor profile.
+Some of these are called parasite berries, because they take over other berries to duplicate themselves.
+Depending on the Flavor profile required for the Berry to evolve, an evolution mutation may occur while the berries are still in the Taller or Bloom growth stages, rather than only when Ripe.

 ## Setups

-The different berry auras can stack and be used to get bonuses in the main game.
-To check them, go to the [[Farm/Setups]], [[Hatchery]], and [[Shiny Chance]] pages.
+The different Berry [Auras](#!Berries#aura) can stack and be used to get bonuses in the main game.
+To check them, go to the [[Farm/Setups]], [[Hatchery]], [[Shiny Chance]] and [Effort Values](#!Pokérus#Farm) pages.